nadoo/conflag/README.md

 # conflag
-conflag is a drop-in replacement for Go's standard flag package.
+conflag is a drop-in replacement for Go's standard flag package with config file support.

 ## Usage